Imperal Docs

 Move it to module scope.

 Why it matters: Function-local models silently disable the SDK's auto-detection that drives the retry feedback loop.
-Federal I-PYDANTIC-RETRY-SCOPE.
+Keeping the model at module scope is what guarantees the loop stays active.

 Fix: Move the class out of the function: